nouns-game-engine/nge/documentation/why/the-content-problem.md

 On a space-constrained ledger, user-generated content is expensive to store, and for more ambitious projects, impossible, when those assets are high resolution graphic textures, soundtracks, and cutscene video.

-NounsGame can mitigate these concerns by supporting a variety of game-addressable assets.
+NGE can mitigate these concerns by supporting a variety of game-addressable assets.

 | Asset Type                         | Description                                                                                                                                                                                                                                                                                    |
 | ---------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |